superfly/docs/flyctl/cmd/flyctl_ssh_issue.md

 Issue a new SSH credential.
-With `--agent`, populate credential into SSH agent.
-With `--hour`, set the number of hours (1-72) for credential validity.
+With -agent, populate credential into SSH agent.
+With -hour, set the number of hours (1-72) for credential validity.

 ## Usage
 ~~~
 flyctl ssh issue [org] [email] [path] [flags]
 ~~~